-Kenya in 2 Days for friends - Sunrise game drive at Nairobi National Park
+Kenya in 2 Days - Sunrise game drive at Nairobi National Park

-Kenya in 2 Days for friends - Sunrise game drive at Nairobi National Park
+Kenya in 2 Days - Sunrise game drive at Nairobi National Park

 Fast-paced, social two-day wildlife-focused trip based in Nairobi with short safaris, active outdoor fun (bike safari), and lively evenings at local hangouts.
 Designed for a group of friends who want shared-cost options, photo ops, and energetic evenings.